App version: 0.1.0

 What Is the APR on a Personal Loan?

 The APR on a personal loan is the sum of the interest rate plus the fees calculated on a yearly basis and expressed as a percentage.
 Some lenders do not charge an origination or administration fee.
-If there are no fees, the loan’s APR is the same as the loan’s interest rate.When you’re shopping for a personal loan or any type of consumer loan, you always want to look at the APR, rather than the interest rate, in order to compare offers apples-to-apples.
-Recommended: Is Personal Loan Interest Tax Deductible?
+If there are no fees, the loan’s APR is the same as the loan’s interest rate.

-APR vs. Interest Rate on Revolving Credit Accounts
+APR vs Interest Rate on Revolving Credit Accounts

-APR vs. interest rate on a personal loan is different than it is on a revolving credit account like a credit card.
-With credit cards, there is no difference between interest rate and APR — they are the same.
+The APR vs. interest rate on a personal loan is different from that on a revolving credit account like a credit card.
+With credit cards, there’s no difference between interest rate and APR — they are the same.
 Credit card issuers use the term “APR” because the federal Truth in Lending Act, which governs all consumer lending contracts, requires lenders to state their interest rates as APRs.
-With credit cards, however, the APR is just interest.
-You may have an annual fee or incur charges for things like late payments or cash advances, but credit card issuers don’t include those in the APR.
-The reason is that it’s impossible to predict which cardholders will incur which fees.Recommended: Revolving Credit vs Installment Loans: The Differences

 What Is an Interest Rate on a Personal Loan?

 The interest rate on a personal loan is the amount you pay the lender for giving you the loan.
-It is expressed as a percentage and is applied to the loan’s principal amount.
+It’s expressed as a percentage and is applied to the loan’s principal amount.
 In most cases, personal loan interest rates are fixed, which means the rate won’t change over the life of the loan, and your monthly payments will remain the same.

 What Is a Good APR and Interest Rate for a Personal Loan?

 Just as every borrower has their own reasons to get a personal loan, a “good” APR will be different for every borrower.
-The APR you’ll pay will depend on the lender, as well as your qualifications as a borrower, and can range anywhere from 8% to 36%.
-Key factors that affect your personal loan’s interest rate include:
+The APR you’ll pay will depend on the lender as well as your qualifications as a borrower and can range anywhere from 8% to 36%.

 • Chosen lender